awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_windows.md

 1. Install [Microsoft Visual Studio](https://www.visualstudio.com/downloads)\.

-   All editions of Visual Studio are supported \(Community, Professional, or Enterprise\)\.
+   Visual Studio versions 2017 and 2019 are known to work\.
+All editions of these Visual Studio versions are supported \(Community, Professional, or Enterprise\)\.

    In addition to the IDE, install the **Desktop development with C\+\+** component\.